oxygenxml/oxygen-sample-validation-script/README.md

 To get things ready, follow these steps:
 1. Create a new GitHub project using this template.
 This allows you to easily create a new repository without copying and pasting the content, and with no history or reference to this repository.
    All you have to do is click the <kbd>Use this template</kbd> button.
-2. Get an Oxygen Scripting license key and add it as a secret to your repository.
-Name it "SCRIPTING_LICENSE_KEY".
+2. Get an Oxygen Scripting license key from https://www.oxygenxml.com/xml_scripting/pricing.html (you can also request a trial).
+Add it as a secret to your repository, and name it "SCRIPTING_LICENSE_KEY".
 Find more details about adding a GitHub secret here: https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces.
 3. Go to <i>build/gradle.properties</i> file and replace "oxygenxml" with your GitHub {userid}.

 Now, as the setup should be ready, you can simply add your files inside the <i>validation</i> directory and push them into your repository.